sekoyo/react-image-crop/README.md

 }
 ```

 Or you need to specify both.
 As ReactCrop is based on percentages you will need to know the ratio of the image.
-If you don't see [onImageLoaded](https://github.com/DominicTobias/react-image-crop#onimageloadedimage-optional) for how to set your crop in there.
+If you don't, see [onImageLoaded](https://github.com/DominicTobias/react-image-crop#onimageloadedimage-optional) for how to set your crop in there.

 #### minWidth (optional)